Mideas-Touch/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # alx-low_level_programming

-- Task 0-This program will assign a random number to the variable n each time it is executed.
+- Task 0. _Positive anything is better than negative nothing_-This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print whether the number stored in the variable n is positive or negative.
 [Source code here](https://github.com/holbertonschool/0x01.c/blob/master/0-positive_or_negative_c).
 The variable n will store a different value every time you will run this program.
 The output of the program should be:
 	- The number, followed by:
 		* if the number is greater than 0: is positive
 		* if the number is 0: is zero
 		* if the number is less than 0: is negative
 	- followed by a new line
-- Task 1-This program will assign a random number to the variable n each time it is executed.
+- Task 1. _The last digit_-This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable n.
 [Source code here](https://github.com/holbertonschool/0x01.c/blob/master/1-last_digit_c).
 The variable n will store a different value every time you run this program.
 The output of the program should be:
 	- The string Last digit of, followed by
 	- n, followed by
 	- n, followed by